Steve provides research, analysis, insight and commentary on topical issues and events.

 4. Manage privileged access.

-Admin By Request’s privileged access management capabilities are integral to keeping your endpoints and organisation safe.
+Admin By Request’s privileged access management capabilities are integral to keeping your endpoints and organization safe.

-The less privileges a user has on their device, the less ability they have to make system wide changes that compromise security – and the safer your organisation is.
+The less privileges a user has on their device, the less ability they have to make system wide changes that compromise security – and the safer your organization is.